- The E101 error code on your Xbox One happens when you try to update the console.

 - Thereafter, wait for the console to update and restart.

-That’s one potential resolution that might fix the Xbox One E101 error for some users.
-However, if that resolution doesn’t fix the E101 error, there might be a hardware issue.
+If the above resolutions don’t fix the E101 error, there might be a hardware issue.
 In which case, users will need to return their Xbox One consoles to Microsoft for repairs.

 The big M offers a free repair service for Xbox One consoles still within their warranty periods.